KnOFCA/Class_Solution/A_Star/Readme.md

 input and output part, easy to read :)
 - A_Star.h:
 	- AStar_node class
-		- using one integer to contain the whole map
+		- use one integer to contain the whole map
 		```
 		_cur = 0;
 		int pow = 1;